smartdevicelink/sdl_evolution/proposals/NNNN-POI-Service-Supported.md

   (i) When Native Navigation is selected.
    10. Set POI to RPC `SendLocation->LocationDetails`.
    11. Send RPC `SendLocation`
-   12. Shown Native Naigation screen and find route.
+   12. Show Native Navigation screen and find route.

   (ii) When the SDL navigation app is selected or there is an app with `HMIStatus` already LIMITED.
    10. Activate or change `HMIStatus` to FULL the target SDL Navigation App